 Linking to Your Company’s Blog from Social Media

 Another way you can use social media to boost your website’s visibility is by having a blog.
 Why do we suggest using a blog on your website instead of another resource?
 After all, it is possible to post your business’s updates exclusively on social media instead, or simply link to helpful information on other websites.

 You share someone else’s article, and the users go to their website.
 If they read the article but that website is not related to you at all, it may bring more benefits to the owner of that domain, but not to you.

 But if they came to read “New Helpful Content” from your company website, they are more likely to engage with your business and share that very helpful information with their own friends and colleagues.
 And while the jury is still out on exactly how social media links boost SEO, the more traffic you get to your website, the more likely people are to share it and increase your visibility.

 Give it a try!
 Post your own articles and redirect users directly to your website.

-According to Forbes, there are some more advantages on blogging on your own website, which supports your social media initiatives and SEO.
+According to Forbes, there are some more advantages to blogging on your own website, which supports your social media initiatives and SEO.
 It:

 At DocuSend, we're proud to build ongoing relationships with you, our followers and customers, via our various social media channels and this blog.
-Equipping your business for success is our business, both by providing you with our state-of-the-art document printing and mailing solution and by sharing with you what we know about making SMBs grow.
+Equipping your business for success is our business, both by providing you with your own mailroom in the cloud via our state-of-the-art document printing and mailing solution and by sharing with you what we know about making SMBs grow.

 We're still learning, so let’s learn together.
-How are you using social media to increase your business’ online visibility?
+How are you using social media to increase your business’s online visibility?
 Leave a comment and let us know what’s working for you.